The latest update to this website was at 535pm Saturday (HST)

 Glenn’s Saturday comments: I’m here at home in upper Kula, Maui

-Weather Wit of the day: Freezing Rain – The pitter patter of little sleet
+Weather Wit of the day: Drought – No rain-no gain

 Here’s a near real-time Wind Profile of the Pacific Ocean – along with a Closer View of the islands / Vog map animation / 8-Day Precipitation model